jessica3710/jessica3710/README.md

 ### Who am I?
 - My name's Jessica Zheng
 - Currently in my freshman year studying Software Engineering at the University of Waterloo
-- Besides coding, passionate about sports, photography and volunteering around the community
+- Besides coding, I'm passionate about sports, photography and volunteering around the community
 - Currently working on Android Development in Java & Kotlin!

 ### Technology & Tools